 - Reduces the inventory carrying costs

-How to calculate days of Inventory on hand?
+How to calculate days of Inventory on hand using Inventory days formula?

-There are two simple ways to calculate.
+DOH calculation is very simple when you know the DOH formula that suits your business.
 Pick the Inventory days on hand calculation method that is convenient to your business!

 Inventory days on hand formula: